brooklynrail/brooklynrail-platform/content/events/2023/02/rail-reading-with-juan-arabia-and-patricio-ferrari.md

 ---
-title: Buenos Aires and New York City, with the World in Between
+title: "Buenos Aires and New York City, with the World in Between: A Rail Reading curated by Juan Arabia and Patricio Ferrari"
-deck: Featuring Juan Arabia and Patricio Ferrari
+deck: Featuring Arabia and Ferrari
 summary: Juan Arabia and Patricio Ferrari curate and read for our 124th Wednesday Poetry Reading.
 people: